Garbage Disposal Installation: Cost, Process & Choosing the Right Unit

 1. Turn off power at the circuit breaker to the disposal outlet before touching anything.

-2. Remove the old unit — loosen mounting screws, detach the drain connection, and disconnect wiring.
+2. Remove the old unit by loosening mounting screws, detaching the drain connection, and disconnecting wiring.

-3. Install the sink flange — apply plumber's putty around the drain opening, insert the new flange, and secure the mounting assembly underneath.
+3. Install the sink flange by applying plumber's putty around the drain opening, inserting the new flange, and securing the mounting assembly underneath.

-4. Prepare the disposal unit — remove the electrical cover plate, thread in the wire clamp, and connect wires (black to black, white to white, bare to ground).
+4. Prepare the disposal unit by removing the electrical cover plate, threading in the wire clamp, and connecting wires (black to black, white to white, bare to ground).

-5. Mount the disposal — lift it into place, align the mounting tabs, and rotate clockwise until locked.
+5. Mount the disposal by lifting it into place, aligning the mounting tabs, and rotating clockwise until locked.

-6. Connect plumbing — attach the discharge tube to the P-trap and drain arm using slip nuts.
+6. Connect plumbing by attaching the discharge tube to the P-trap and drain arm using slip nuts.

-7. Test everything — restore power, run cold water, switch on the disposal, and inspect all connections for leaks.
+7. Test everything by restoring power, running cold water, switching on the disposal, and inspecting all connections for leaks.

 Connecting Your Disposal to a Dishwasher

-2. Slide the dishwasher's drain hose onto the inlet and tighten a hose clamp securely.
+2. Slide the dishwasher's drain hose onto the inlet (or route it through an air gap fitting first) and tighten a hose clamp securely.

 For more detail on what's involved with kitchen plumbing connections, check out our guide on dishwasher plumbing installation.